 - Begin a career in teaching and learning settings and practices outside the K–12 education system.

 This 15-credit certificate program offers a variety of course options that can be customized to each student's area of interest.
+It is also available to individuals who have already completed a bachelor’s degree; see the Non-Degree/Visiting Student Guide.

 Students intending to complete the education and educational services certificate may find the declaration form on the School of Education's Apply to a Program page.
 The declaration for this certificate program can be submitted at any time during the calendar year.